Overview

 Top charities meet all of the following three criteria:

-Non-recommended charities either are not highly cost-effective, or do not have a current funding gap.
+Charities we don’t currently recommend either are not highly cost-effective or do not have a current funding gap.
 They may, nevertheless, be much more impactful than average charities.

 Which recommended charities should I donate to?